A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Conclusions

 \section{Conclusions}

 A method previously used in an analytical solution of a specialised NMR problem in \cite{sturniolo2012} was expanded and adapted for use as a an algorithm to attack a wide class of problems.
-These include problems of both classical and quantum mechanics, and may be of help to develop new analysis and fitting methods in NMR and $\mu$SR in the spectral diffusion regime, as well as in the modelling of open quantum systems and decoherence.
+These include problems of both classical and quantum mechanics, and may be of help to develop new analysis and fitting methods in NMR and $\mu$SR in the spectral diffusion regime, in the modelling of open quantum systems and decoherence, and in the treatment of quantum field theoretical problems with approaches such as world line Monte Carlo \cite{gies2002,savkli1999} .
 The method was already used for educational purposes in developing the ``Muon Playground" app \cite{muonplayground}, an interactive website allowing learners to experiment with the outcome of $\mu$SR experiments in the presence of a variety of distributions of magnetic fields and dynamical regimes.